fancycade/tele/SPEC.md

     opaque foo(): integer()

-Unlike Erlang, parentheses for types optional.
+Unlike Erlang, parentheses for types are optional.

 Both of the syntaxes below are valid.